Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 - So far this season, 42.9% of Miami's games (3/7) have had more combined points than Saturday's total of 61.

-- Saturday's total is 16.4 points lower than the two team's combined 77.4 points per game average.
+- The 49.6 combined points per game that these two squads have allowed this season are 11.4 fewer than the 61 over/under in this contest.

+- The average total in Panthers games this season is 54.9, 6.1 points fewer than Saturday's over/under of 61 .

-- This contest's total is 11.4 points above the 49.6 these two squads combine to allow per game this season.
+- The 61 total in this game is 2.4 points above the 58.6 average total in Hurricanes games this season.

-- The Panthers and their opponents score an average of 54.9 points per game, 6.1 fewer than Saturday's total.

-- In 2021, games involving the Hurricanes have averaged a total of 58.6 points, 2.4 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- The Panthers have been favored by 9 points or more three times this season and have covered the spread in two of them.
+- The Panthers have covered the spread twice this season when favored by 9 points or more (in three chances).

-- Pittsburgh has hit the over in 71.4% of its opportunities this year (five times over seven games with a set point total).
+- Pittsburgh's games this year have gone over the point total five times in seven opportunities (71.4%).

-- When Pittsburgh records more than 30 points, it is 4-1 against the spread and 4-1 overall.
+- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team puts up more than 30 points.

-- Pittsburgh is 6-1 against the spread and 6-1 overall when the team churns out more than 390.1 yards.
+- Pittsburgh is 6-1 against the spread and 6-1 overall when the team picks up more than 390.1 yards.

 - The Panthers have turned the ball over one more time (6 total) than the Hurricanes have forced a turnover (5) this season.